telerik/blazor-docs/components/splitter/panes.md

 Collapsibility and resizability have the following impact on the Splitter pane dimensions:

 * Panes that are collapsible or resizable are called *flex panes*.
 When a flex pane has no `Size`, it expands to fill the available space.
 If multiple flex panes have no `Size`, they take up equal parts of the available space.
 * Panes that are not collapsible and not resizable are called *static panes*.
-When a static pane has no `Size`, it expand and shrinks based on its content.
+When a static pane has no `Size`, it expands and shrinks based on its content.

 ### Splitter Width and Height